Sudo-Ivan/shooting-trainer-sim/README.md

 # shooting-trainer-sim

-## Rust based Shooting Training Simulator

-This is a simple shooting training simulator written in Rust and using Bevy Engine.
+A Rust-based shooting training simulator using the Bevy Engine

+## Overview
-The goal of this simulator is to help train shooting skills and be completely customizable and free to use.

-Allow for integrations of laser ammo and tracking devices.
+The purpose of this shooting training simulator is to help users improve their shooting skills in a variety of scenarios.
+I want it to be completely customizable and free to use, and supports integrations with laser ammo and tracking devices.

-### How to run

-WIP
+Some of the ideas I have:

+    Practice with randomized shooting scenarios
+    Customize the simulator to fit your specific training needs Integrate with external devices for more realistic training

+## Contributing

+I greatly welcome contributions to the shooting-trainer-sim project!

+More info will be available on how to contribute and a project board will be made soon.

+## License

+The shooting-trainer-sim project is released under the MIT License.

+I hope this helps!
+Let me know if you have any questions.